The Sims 4 game packs: Realm of Magic

-The Sims 4: Realm of Magic is the eighth game pack for The Sims 4, with a focus on witchcraft and magic, released on 10 September 2019.
+The Sims 4: Realm of Magic is the eighth game pack for The Sims 4, released on 10 September 2019.
+With a focus on witchcraft and magic, it draws inspiration from The Sims: Makin' Magic, the magic system in The Sims 2: Apartment Life, and The Sims 3: Supernatural.

 Gameplay

-The pack includes a new world named Glimmerbrook, a residential mountainous forest world.
-It also features a portal into a separate floating fantasy-like neighborhood, The Magic Realm, where magic NPCs live.
+Realm of Magic introduces Glimmerbrook, a new residential world.
+Glimmerbrook features a portal into a separate, floating, fantasy-like neighborhood, The Magic Realm, where magic NPCs live.
 A new life state, spellcaster, is introduced.
 They are largely similar to witches from previous games, in that they can learn magic spells and brew potions.
 Similar to vampires in Vampires, spellcasters have a variety of skills and abilities they can unlock as they progress through a rank system.
 They are also the first occult in The Sims 4 to not have a secondary form.
 Spellcasters can bind themselves an unlimited number of familiars, such as dragons, phoenixes or with Cats & Dogs, dogs and cats.
-However only one familiar can be summoned at a time.
+However, only one familiar can be summoned at a time.